heathprovost/github-quickstart/README.md

-# :shipit: GitHub Quickstart
+# :cyclone: GitHub Quickstart

 This script can be used to simplify the process of cloning a private repository for the very first time using [git-credential-manager](https://github.com/git-ecosystem/git-credential-manager) and a [GitHub HTTPS repository url](https://docs.github.com/en/get-started/getting-started-with-git/about-remote-repositories#cloning-with-https-urls).

-## :octocat: Requirements
+## :cyclone: Requirements

 A computer running one of the following: